Computational social science: Definitions

-There are two terminologies that relate to each other: Social Science Computing (SSC) and Computational Social Science (CSS).
+There are two terminologies that relate to each other: social science computing (SSC) and computational social science (CSS).

 In literature, CSS is referred to the field of social science that uses the computational approaches in studying the social phenomena.

 On the other hand, SSC is the field in which computational methodologies are created to assist in explanations of social phenomena.

 Computational social science revolutionizes both fundamental legs of the scientific method: empirical research, especially through big data, by analyzing the digital footprint left behind through social online activities; and scientific theory, especially through computer simulation model building through social simulation.
 It is a multi-disciplinary and integrated approach to social survey focusing on information processing by means of advanced information technology.
 The computational tasks include the analysis of social networks, social geographic systems, social media content and traditional media content.
+Recent work in computational social science uses generative large language models (LLMs) as off-the-shelf annotators for large corpora of news and social-media texts, often comparing their performance to human coders in tasks such as sentiment, stance, and nuanced political criticism.
+Some studies report that frontier LLMs can reproduce expert labels and outperform non-expert annotators while reducing the cost and time of data collection.

 Computational social science work increasingly relies on the greater availability of large databases, currently constructed and maintained by a number of interdisciplinary projects, including: